gaberighter/Zoom-and-Discord-Buttons/README.md

 *Buttons created to allow the user to easily mute and deafen in discord and mute in zoom.*

-made with a particle photon board
+Made with a particle photon board.